data-iitd/proactive/README.md

 Artifacts related to the SIGKDD 2022 paper "ProActive: Self-Attentive Temporal Point Process Flows for Activity Sequences".

 ## Requirements
 Use a python-3.7 environment and install PyTorch v1.6.0 and TorchVision v0.4.2.
+More details are given in requirements.txt file.

 ## Execution Instructions
 ### Dataset Format